 Carondelet provides computing and network resources for the use of administrators, students, faculty, and staff of Carondelet.
 These resources include access to the Internet, application software, hardware resources, online databases, email, and other digital and communication technologies.
 Our goal in providing this access is to promote educational excellence by facilitating resource sharing, innovation, and communication.
 Users are encouraged to use these resources for educational or school-related activities and to facilitate the efficient exchange of useful information.
 However, the equipment, software, and Internet access through Carondelet computer services are and remain the property of Carondelet.
 Carondelet may terminate the access to and use of such computer resources at any time at its sole discretion.
 All students will have an email account provided by Carondelet.
-All students at

-Carondelet are assigned a Google account @carondeleths.org.
-Students must use their assigned Carondelet Google accounts or Schoology for required school-related work.
+All students at Carondelet are assigned a Google account @carondeleths.org.
+Students must use their assigned Carondelet Google accounts or Schoology for required school-related work, as well as communication with Carondelet Faculty and Staff.

 Using their Google Workspace for Education accounts, students may access and use the "Core Services" provided by Google.
 These include, but are not limited to, Gmail, Google Calendar, Google Contacts, Google Docs, Google Sheets, Google Slides, Google Forms, Google Drive, Google Jamboard, Google Keep, Google Sites.
-More information on Google's Core Services can be found here.
+More information on Google's Core Services can be found here: https://workspace.google.com/terms/user_features.html).